 Medal of Honor Recipients

 During the construction of Building 122 on the Medical Center grounds, the remains of 12 Native Americans were uncovered.
-They were reinterred in a single grave, Section 34, Row 21, Grave 8, the only group burial in the cemetery.
+They were reinterred in a single grave, Section 34, Row 21, Site 8, the only group burial in the cemetery.
 It is believed that they belonged to a small band of Christian Indians, the Munsees, who during the early 1800s were permitted to settle on land now occupied by the Dwight D. Eisenhower Department of Veteran Affairs Medical Center.

 Harry H. Hollowell was born in 1914 in Arkansas.
 His family moved to Kansas when he was child, and there he learned to play the violin and trombone.
 Hollowell enlisted in the army in 1936 and served in the all-black 10th cavalry at Fort Leavenworth, becoming one of the Buffalo Soldiers.
 In 1942 his musical talent earned him a place in the Army Music School, and he became one of the first African Americans to train there as a bandleader.
 Warrant Officer Hollowell then led army bands and directed music programs until his retirement in 1964.
 At that time, Chief Warrant Officer 4 Hollowell was the first black soldier to hold that rank.
 He continued to be active in the Leavenworth community, and Hollowell Drive was named for him in 2009.
 Hollowell died February 14, 2005, and is buried in Leavenworth National Cemetery (Section 57, Row 4, Site 46).